 When I returned, I settled in Gresham to live near my grandparents who raised me.
 I also felt Gresham was a place where I could learn from students.
 It was 2000, and the district was in the midst of a major population shift.
 At the time, Gresham had a 3 percent Latino population, compared to 37 percent today.
 The Gresham school superintendent at the time gathered all the newly hired teachers in a school bus and took us on a tour of the community to see the range of neighborhoods where our students lived.
 It was an eye-opening experience.
 It’s easy for educators to slip into a routine and take the same road to work every day, never really getting to see or know the community.
 Something as simple as a school bus tour can really help educators take things to the next level in the way they relate to their students.

 Another significant learning experience for me came just a few months later.
 A young woman from El Salvador asked me what we were going to do about the 2001 earthquake in El Salvador.
 She and another student had raised $2,000 in donations.
 Though we were nearly 3,000 miles away, it was important for us to take action.
 We turned this opportunity into a learning experience with the class asking community members for donations.
 After the success of the project, it seemed like a natural idea to take the concept to all classes.
 That was the beginning of the Humanitarian Project, in which students in my classes engage the community while learning important life skills.
 Often, the Humanitarian Project addresses natural disasters, but we are also working to meet needs in Gresham.
+(You can read more about the Humanitarian Project in an Oregonian article from last year.)

 The Humanitarian Project taught me to listen to students and to learn about them and the places they are from.
 I start every new school year with students writing place papers and doing surveys to find out more about who is in the class.
 In Gresham, we have students from Mexico, Africa, Egypt, and other places all over the world.
 These activities allow me to honor each student’s culture; what makes it personally exciting is that it also makes my life rich in learning opportunities.